The Real New Testament Church

 • Human headship.

-• By the rule of law.
+• By the "law of sin," the external rule of law.

 • According to organizational principles and precepts.